-Most rural and semi-urban areas in the mid and far-western districts of Nepal have small populations scattered over VDCs that are difficult to reach.
+Most rural and semi-urban areas in the mid and far-western districts of Nepal have small populations scattered over regions that are difficult to reach.
 The economic landscape of these areas is quite basic – markets consist of small retail outlets and eateries.
 Most of the youth work abroad as migrant labour.
 The main source of income is either agriculture or remittance.
-Electrical power is not a given and presence of financial institutions is limited to district headquarters.
+Energy is not available and presence of financial institutions is limited to district headquarters.

-Due to the low footprint of formal financial institutions, especially commercial banks, local people have to rely on informal money lenders or local financial institutions, which might charge larger fees and have limited financial capacities.
-Members of these rural populations also usually lack strong financial literacy to make balanced financial decisions to improve their livelihoods.
+Due to the low footprint of formal financial institutions, especially commercial banks, local people have to rely on informal money lenders or local financial institutions which charge higher rates of interest, fees and have limited financial capacities.
+Majority of these rural populations also lack financial literacy to make prudent financial decisions to improve their livelihoods.

-With Sakchyam’s support, Bank of Kathmandu Ltd. (BOK) will establish a total of 6 new branches in Belauri of Kanchanpur, Bhaluwang of Dang, Bijuwar of Pyuthan, Devdaha of Rupandehi, Lamki of Kailali and Rajapur of Bardia district.
-Most of these locations are recently upgraded municipalities with huge potential to develop as commercial hubs.
-BOK will also leverage its experience of working with local FIs, cooperatives and will ensure the people living in remote locations have access to funds especially to invest in productive areas such as livestock farming, vegetable farming and small-scale entrepreneurships through such FIs/cooperatives.
+With UKaid Sakchyam’s support, Bank of Kathmandu (BoK) has established a total of 6 new branches in Belauri of Kanchanpur, Bhaluwang of Dang, Bijuwar of Pyuthan, Devdaha of Rupandehi, Lamki of Kailali and Rajapur of Bardiya district.
+Most of these locations have been recently upgraded to municipalities with a potential to develop as commercial hubs.
+BoK has also leveraged its experience of working with local FIs, cooperatives in the past to ensure the people living in remote locations have access to funds to invest in productive areas such as livestock farming, vegetable farming and small-scale entrepreneurships through such FIs/cooperatives.